Find a pre-screened local mold removal specialist Free Estimate

 There are really two components to attic mold treatment: removing the mold and repairing whatever defects led to the development of mold in the first place.
 We’ll tell you how mold is removed from an attic and about common defects or problems, like inadequate insulation and poor ventilation, which often lead to mold growth in attics.
 We’ll also tell you where you can get more information and how to find professional help if you need it.

 It’s important to use proper protective gear when removing attic mold, including a full-face N-95 respirator or face mask, protective clothing such as a tyvek suit, work gloves, and eye protection goggles.
 The attic should also be sealed off from the rest of the home (see picture) and the attic placed under negative pressure.
 This should be done so that if any mold spores get into the air they are contained in the attic air and not permitted to travel to other unaffected parts of the home.
-It’s also important to seal any moldy materials in heavy plastic bags before carrying them through the house for disposal, so that mold is not accidentally spread to other areas of the home.
+It’s also important to seal any moldy materials in heavy, 6-mil plastic bags, and then the bags should wiped free of dust and debris before carrying them out through the house for disposal.
+This will prevent the accidental spreading of any mold to previously unaffected areas of the home.

 Because wood is somewhat porous, it’s not always possible to remove all traces of mold from wooden surfaces.
-If mold cannot be completely removed, the wood should be removed and replaced if possible.
+If mold cannot be completely removed, the wood should be removed and replaced.
 If it cannot be removed and replaced, a technique called encapsulation is often used.
 The wood is coated with a special solution that seals in the remaining mold, preventing it from spreading.
 (We recommend calling in a professional if you have surfaces that require encapsulation, since it’s critical that the job be done correctly in order for it to work.)